-Supporting statements should be provided on a Supporting Statement Pro Forma (PDF, file size: 135.68KB) , headed paper or come directly from the author's e-mail address.
+Supporting statements should be provided on a Supporting Statement Pro Forma (PDF, file size: 135.91KB) , on headed paper as a PDF and not a Word document or come directly from the author's e-mail address.

 Evidence in support of your claim must be legible and dated, poorly scanned, cropped (missing information), faded evidence will not be accepted

 Evidence must be accompanied by a certified translation if written in a language other than English.
 The translation must be undertaken by a member of the Association of Translation Companies www.atc.org.uk It is your responsibility to have your evidence independently translated and to bear any costs incurred

 If you don't submit your evidence when you complete your extenuating circumstances form, then you must e-mail your evidence to Ext.Circs@staffs.ac.uk, or submit it to the Student Hub at Stoke or to the Information Point located at Stafford or Shrewsbury, within the required timeframe.
 Your evidence will be uploaded to your extenuating circumstances claim on your behalf